lreimer/productive-cloud-native-devex/tilt.md

 local_resource('Port Forward', serve_cmd='kubectl port-forward -n default svc/database 3306:3306')
 ```

 The run `tilt up` in the console and get into the flow.
+Once finished do a `tilt down`.